thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 We can treat the similarity metric image as a probability image for the displacement of the kernel by applying a few basic transformations.
 First, the similarity must be inverted, if necessary, such that the maximum value corresponds the region with the greatest similarity.
+For normalized cross correlation or mutual information this is not required, but it is required for most other similarity metrics.
 Next, the metric must be shifted by the negative of the metric's theoretical minimum so the smallest resulting value is zero.
 In the case of normalized cross correlation, 1.0 is added to the similarity metric since its bounds are :math:`[-1, 1]`.
-For most other similarity metrics, this is a null operation.
+In the case of an inverted sum of squared differences, the theoretical minimum is negative infinity, but real world limited bit depth integer data and with finite signal length allow the use of a reasonable finite lower bound.
 Finally, the similarity metric values are normalized by their sum such that integral of all values is unity.
 The similarity metric image can now be treated as a probability image for displacement estimation using the kernel.
 A value of zero in the probability image occurs at the metric's theoretical minimum with the sum of probabilities being unity.

 The probability images obtained are prior probability estimates, :math:`Pr( \mathbf{u_x} )`, in a Bayesian framework.